A Secure Consensus Protocol for Sidechains: Related Work

 A very interesting construction similar to ours is called NOCUST \cite{rami2018nocust}, which is an account-based \textit{commit-chain}, where a single operator maintains users' account and commits checkpoints at regular intervals.
 NOCUST is a challenge-response protocol, where users can issue different types of challenges directly to the smart contract to mediate.
 As such, it requires users to be online at least once within a block time, or a malicious operator might manipulate users' balances.
-NOCUST also utilize zkSNARK \cite{zkSNARK} in its smart contract which enables efficient verification of the complete correctness of checkpoints.
-A major difference between NOCUST and Vulcan is that our protocol features a PoA-based consensus which ensures safety and liveness without online requirement under appropriate security assumption.
-We argue that by introducing a consensus mechanism over a small-sized committee in the sidechain can mitigate single-point-failure and improve user experience.
+NOCUST also utilizes zkSNARK \cite{zkSNARK} in its smart contract which enables efficient verification of the complete correctness of checkpoints.
+A major difference between NOCUST and Cumulus is that our protocol features a BFT-based consensus that ensures safety and liveness without online requirements under appropriate security assumption.
+We argue that by introducing a consensus mechanism over even a small-sized committee in the sidechain can mitigate single-point-failure and improve user experience.

+Other related works include proof-of-stake (PoS) sidechains \cite{pos-sidechain} which can be adapted for other PoS blockchain systems.
+Platypus is an off-chain protocol for blockchains, which is a \textit{childchain} that requires neither synchronous assumptions nor a trusted execution environment.
+However, these two sidechain protocols are mainly tailor-made to their own designed blockchains, instead of public blockchains such as Bitcoin and Ethereum.

+It should be noted that there have been recent work on improving the performances of partially synchronous BFT protocols \cite{SBFTProtocol,WindowBasedBFT,ConsistentBFT,hotstuff,ExperimentalEvaluationOfBFT,Proteus,DBLP:conf/podc/YinMRGA19} but these protocols can only tolerate less than one third $f \leq \frac{n-1}{3}$ Byzantine nodes in the network.
+Therefore, we used Synchronous Byzantine Fault Tolerant protocol which not only matches our use case but also can tolerate less than half $f \leq \frac{n-1}{2}$ Byzantine nodes.

-Recent literature finds that UCS framework has been widely used to prove the security of off-chain solutions \cite{miller2017sprites}\cite{perun2019}\cite{general-state-channel}\cite{fair-swap}\cite{multyparty}\cite{malavolta2019anonymous}.
-Given the serious monetary loss when off-chain protocols are massively applied, we suggest that the security of each off-chain protocol should be formally proved.
+Recently, UCS framework has been widely used to prove the security of off-chain solutions\cite{miller2017sprites,perun2019,general,fair-swap,multyparty,malavolta2019anonymous}.
+Given the serious monetary loss when off-chain protocols are massively deployed, we believe that the security of each off-chain protocol should be formally proved.